Hear Dita Von Teese's Funky Synth Slow Jam From Debut LP

 She described the album as "me with less make-up," emphasizing the "vulnerability which stands in contrast to [her] stage image of a confident and glamorous woman."
 She added, "I would never dare say such things in real life, and if I ever really felt like making such declarations of love, I would likely restrain myself right away."

 Tellier called Von Teese "a fantasy factory – in the sense that when you think that you've finally pierced her mystery, she turns out to be, more than ever, a creature of dreams, totally out of reach."
-The songwriter co-produced the album with programmer-keyboardist John Kirby (Blood Orange, Money Mark, Solange) and drummer Daniel Stricker (the Midnight Juggernauts) – billing themselves under the name Mind Givers – at studios in Sydney, Los Angeles and Paris.
+The songwriter co-produced the album with programmer-keyboardist John Kirby (Blood Orange, Money Mark, Solange) and drummer Daniel Stricker (the Midnight Juggernauts) – billing themselves under the name Mind Gamers – at studios in Sydney, Los Angeles and Paris.

 Von Teese says that this new venture outside her comfort zone is "more vulnerable" than the burlesque sets she's perfected over the years.
 "I've recorded my voice for the burlesque soundtracks I’ve made for my shows, but I think this is very different," she says.
 "With my burlesque music, I think about visuals of the performance first, and it’s all about the glamour, the fantasy and drama.
 This album comes from a more vulnerable place, and ultimately, I think it’s a Sebastien Tellier album, with his distinctive style, and his perspective of who I am.
 My favorite song on the album is a duet between us, because for me, it’s a bit like living out a Serge Gainsbourg/Brigitte Bardot fantasy."